MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-subscription-editon.md

 ### Operating systems

-SharePoint Server v.Next requires Windows Server 2019 or Windows Server 2022.
+SharePoint Server requires Windows Server 2019 or Windows Server 2022.
 Earlier versions of Windows Server are not supported.
-SharePoint Server v.Next supports both the Standard and Datacenter editions of Windows Server, as well as both the Windows Server with Desktop Experience and Windows Server Core installation options.
+SharePoint Server supports both the Standard and Datacenter editions of Windows Server, as well as both the Windows Server with Desktop Experience and Windows Server Core installation options.

 You can download evaluation copies of Windows Server 2019 and Windows Server 2022 Preview from the Microsoft Evaluation Center.
 - [Windows Server 2019](https://www.microsoft.com/en-in/evalcenter/evaluate-windows-server-2019)